OCA/connector-jira/connector_jira/README.rst

 until the record is saved.
 You need to save and edit it again to be able to select them.

+TODO: add a quick button to push to JIRA via default backend.

 Synchronize tasks and worklogs
 """"""""""""""""""""""""""""""